 You can find out what facilities are available near you by clicking on our borough map.

-We are consulting closely with employers to design new courses and qualifications that make up-skilling and re-skilling accessible for more people.
-We’re developing 50 “mini courses” – known as microcredentials – in green and digital skills, based around the skills employers have told us they need.
+We consulted closely with employers to design new courses and qualifications that make up-skilling and re-skilling accessible for more people.
+We developed 50 ‘mini courses’ – known as microcredentials – in green and digital skills, based around the skills employers told us they needed.

 These courses are externally accredited and range from 10 to 120 hours of learning.
-You can find out more about why we’re developing them here.
+You can find out more about why we developed them here.

 We have invested £1.5m to install a new digital network which will connect up to 30 training sites across the London boroughs.